lancewood1/cloud-native-course-errata/README.md

   (See if there is "cf" command for this.)
 - Is a route unique per PCF installation, per org, or per space?
 - What are the constraints of Blue-Green deployment?
+- What types of versions is the PCF Blue-Green deployment good for?
+See about [Semantic Versioning=](https://semver.org/)

 ### Spring Boot